paranerd/alexa-skill-shopping-list/README.md

     ```
     You will need to associate an AWS Profile with ASK CLI.
     When asked for access keys:
-    1. Go to the IAM user list and click on the previosly created user in step 2
+    1. Go to the IAM user list and click on the user you just created
     2. Click on the security credentials tab
     3. Scroll down to the access keys section and create a new key
     4. After finish, copy the access keys to ask cli